-Very often, the signal-source ground and the DAS-1200 Series board ground are not at the same voltage level because of the distances between equipment wiring and the building wiring.
+Very often, the signal-source ground and the DAS-1600/1400 Series board ground are not at the same voltage level because of the distances between equipment wiring and the building wiring.
 This difference is referred to as a common-mode voltage (Vcm) because it is normally common to both sides of a differential input (it appears between each side and ground).

+Using a differential input lets you avoid a ground loop problem.
 Since a differential input responds only to the difference in the signals at its high and low inputs, its common-mode voltages cancel out and leave only the signal.
-However, if your input connections contain a ground loop, your input could see the sum of the signal-source and common-mode voltages.
-Figure 4-24 shows the proper way to connect a differential input while Figure 4-25 illustrates the effect of a ground loop.
+However, if your input connections contain a ground loop, your input could see incorrect data readings resulting from the sum of the signal-source and common-mode voltages.
+Figure 4-26 shows the proper way to connect a differential input while Figure 4-27 illustrates the effect of a ground loop on a differential channel converted to a single-ended channel by the installation of a wire jumper between Channel n Low and LL GND on the DAS board side of the cable.
+Figure 4-27 also illustrates the ground loop problem for a channel already configured in the configuration utility as single-ended.

-Figure 4-25.
-Differential Input Configuration with a Ground Loop
+Figure 4-26.
+A Differential Input Connection that Avoids a Ground Loop Problem